AMTM-OSR/YazFi/README.md

 You must be running firmware no older than:
 *   [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/) 384.5
 *   [john9527 fork](https://www.snbforums.com/threads/fork-asuswrt-merlin-374-43-lts-releases-v37ea.18914/) 374.43_32D6j9527
+*   NOTE: YazFi is NOT supported on latest F/W 3006.102.* versions

 ### WebUI page for YazFi
 You must be running firmware Merlin 384.15/384.13_4 or Fork 43E5 (or later) [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/)

+* NOTE: YazFi is NOT supported on latest F/W 3006.102.* versions

 ## Installation
 Using your preferred SSH client/terminal, copy and paste the following command, then press Enter: